-In Global Projects we desire to do short-term missions for long-term transformation.
+In Global Outreach we desire to do short-term missions for long-term transformation.
 Our mission is to develop spiritually maturing disciples of Jesus Christ who do justice, love mercy, and walk humbly with God.
 We do this by equipping students to lead and participate in life-transforming short-term mission trips and by connecting them to local and global opportunities through Missions Week.
-Our vision is the kingdom of God:students and host communities alike, passionately bearing witness to the gospel, embodying justice, mercy, and humility.
+Our vision is the kingdom of God: students and host communities alike passionately bearing witness to the gospel, embodying justice, mercy, and humility.

-As part of a quality Global Projects trip, participants will consider the questions of justice: WHY did things get to be this way and why are we participating in God’s mission; mercy: WHO are we becoming and who are we called to love; and humility: HOW can we help without hurting and how do we follow and obey God?
+As part of a quality Global Outreach trip, participants will consider the questions of justice: WHY did things get to be this way, and why are we participating in God’s mission; mercy: WHO are we becoming, and who are we called to love; and humility: HOW can we help without hurting, and how do we follow and obey God?
 After the trip is over, participants will be challenged to identify one next step they can take as a result of all that they have learned.

 Every summer Global Outreach sends teams of students to participate in cross-cultural community development and missional service-learning projects.
 While the actual trips range from 2-8 weeks each summer, Global Outreach embraces a Before-During-After philosophy of short-term missions.
 This means that the whole summer program lasts from January-October as you meet with all the other summer teams to help you prepare before you leave and process after you come back.
 You should think of the summer program more in terms of a discipleship journey rather than just an opportunity for summer travel.
 Participating with the Global Outreach will stretch and challenge you: you will be given the opportunity to never be the same again!